 Teddy survived the war, and died in 1932.
 His cause of death is listed as ‘Paraplegia, 14 years’, and I wondered if this was in any way connected to his war service.
 I used the official records in Lives of the First World War to find Henry’s date of discharge due to sickness in 1917.

 As a reservist, he had previously served with the army, so I also found him in the 1911 census with his regiment before the First World War in Cawnpore, India.

 From there, I was able to discover what happened to Henry during the war using the British Newspaper Archive.
 There were many articles documenting his disappearance.
 There were headlines like ‘COURIER RESERVIST MISSING’, and then reports on his capture, such as ‘DUNDEE RESERVISTS WHO WERE REPORTED MISSING ARE PRISONERS OF WAR’.

 Then I read about his injury due to an accident whilst he was a prisoner of war, and his ‘miracle’ recovery in London afterwards.

-I’ve added Henry to a Community page for employees of the Dundee Courier, and will continue to try to connect the Life Stories to the 107 pictures of servicemen’s faces on that 1915 newspaper feature.
+I’ve added Henry to a Community page for employees of the Dundee Courier.

-- Alison Wallace is Product Director for Lives of the First World War at DC Thomson Family History.
+- Alison Wallace was Product Director for Lives of the First World War at DC Thomson Family History.

 - Visit Henry Trueland’s Life Story on Lives of the First World War.